 We use content or services offered by third parties in order to integrate their content and services (e.g. maps or fonts, hereinafter referred to as “Content”).
 The prerequisite for this is that the third party providers use your IP address.
 We make every effort to use only content whose providers use the IP address only to deliver the content.

-Our companies have data protection officers.
-You can reach her/him/them at the following e-mail addresses: email@example.com.
+Our companies has a data protection officer.
+You can reach him at the following e-mail address: email@example.com.